-ADA Compliance & Website Accessibility: Dangers of Non-Compliance
+ADA Compliance & Website Accessibility:

 In 1990 when the Americans with Disabilities Act (ADA) was first signed into law, there wasn’t much concern about the digital world – since the World Wide Web was still in its relative infancy.
-Beyond the ADA, you may hear talk of 508 compliance – which I’ve written about before.
+Beyond ADA Compliance, you may hear talk of 508 compliance – which I’ve written about before.
 It refers to section 508 of the Rehabilitation Act of 1973, which requires equal access to federally-funded programs and activities.
 Section 508 addresses digital access to those resources.
 As of January 2018, federal agencies and contractors must meet revised standards, updated to catch up with the evolving digital world.
 Under the revised rules, the Web Content Accessibility Guidelines (WCAG) 2.0, as set forth by the World Wide Web Consortium (W3C) is considered the industry standard on accessibility for all public-facing (and some non-public facing, official agency business content.
 SEO Inc offers ADA Compliance & Website Accessibility services and best practices, and please review our services.

 Our SEO Company is currently the only Internet Marking company that are members of the W3C, and our CEO Garry Grant, is presently on the WCAG working group.
 SEO Inc is now working with the W3C in creating the new guidelines for WCAG 2.2.
 If you have an ADA compliance issue or have had a demand letter or served with a potential lawsuit, we are here to help.
 Please contact our company here.
 You can also use the following email for a quick response firstname.lastname@example.org